Giulia Maenza: Career

 Maenza was discovered at a stadium by a former model.
-She debuted as a semi-exclusive for Versace, also walking for Dolce & Gabbana (who would be come a frequent collaborator), Ermanno Scervino, Moschino, DSquared2, Giambattista Valli, Elie Saab, Armani Privé, Christopher Kane, Max Mara, Blumarine, Miu Miu, Azzedine Alaïa, and Oscar de la Renta.
+She debuted as a semi-exclusive for Versace, also walking for Dolce & Gabbana (who would become a frequent collaborator), Ermanno Scervino, Moschino, DSquared2, Giambattista Valli, Elie Saab, Armani Privé, Christopher Kane, Max Mara, Blumarine, Miu Miu, Azzedine Alaïa, and Oscar de la Renta.
 She has appeared in advertisements for Bvlgari, Chopard, shoemaker René Caovilla, Topshop, Dolce & Gabbana, and Express.
 Editorially, she has appeared in Vogue Italia, Vogue Spain, Vogue Paris, Marie Claire, Vogue Japan, Vanity Fair France, and Vogue Germany.